OWBPA: Everything You Need to Know

 - The release of age discrimination claim has to be written down.

 - The release of age discrimination claim must be written so that the employee can easily understand what they are agreeing to.

 - It cannot contain any complex language or jargon.

 - It must be a straight-forward release that does not mislead or confuse the employee.

-- All benefits listed that are being given to the employee in exchange for signing the waiver must be truthful.
+- All benefits listed that are being provided to the employee in exchange for signing the waiver must be truthful.

-- They cannot state more than will actually be offered.
+- Waivers cannot state more than will actually be offered.
 Any limits that will apply to the employee must also be disclosed.